pebblecode/pebble-handbook/hiring-great-talent/developer/profile.md

 #### 5. you favour working collaboratively and relish all the challenges that involves

 We think the biggest contributor to team happiness is collaboration.
 We are social animals after all.
-Mostof the time you'll be working with one or more other people.
+Most of the time you'll be working with one or more other people.
 You care about how the team organises, sharing lessons learned, and each team members happiness.
 You should be comfortable pair-programming, taking part in retrospectives, and seeking feedback on everything you do.
 Everything is a continual process, and we all work together on trying to improve it.

 # Interviewing

-The aim of the interview process assess a candidate on these aspects.
+The aim of the interview process is to assess a candidate on these aspects.
 Different parts of the process will target different traits, enabling us to evaluate the whole set at the end.
 Details on the process can be found [in the screening document](https://github.com/pebblecode/pebble-handbook/blob/master/hiring-great-talent/developer/screening-candidates.md).

 Hopefully this is a useful aid.
 If anyone has any feedback or questions, feel free to open an issue and start the discussion!